'Very Dangerous Situation': Pennsylvania Banning Alcohol Sales At Bars, Restaurants On Thanksgiving Eve In Effort To Stop COVID Surge

 PHILADELPHIA (CBS) — A stay-at-home advisory is now in place in Pennsylvania.
-The state will bar alcohol sales starting at 5 p.m. on Thanksgiving Eve in an effort to stop the surge.
+The state will bar alcohol sales at bars and restaurants starting at 5 p.m. on Thanksgiving Eve in an effort to stop the surge of COVID-19.

-Gov. Tom Wolf and Health Secretary announced the new restrictions on Monday afternoon.
+Gov. Tom Wolf and Health Secretary Dr. Rachel Levine announced the new restrictions on Monday afternoon.

 It was a dire warning from the governor at this critical juncture of the COVID-19 pandemic.